-When you are diagnosed with a brain injury or spinal cord injury, it is important to contact an experienced spinal cord injury lawyer as soon as possible.
+When you are diagnosed with a brain or spinal cord injury, it is important to contact a lawyer who is experienced in these areas as soon as possible.

-We will demand you receive the maximum compensation for your:
+We will demand that you receive the maximum compensation for your:

 - Past and future medical expenses, including seeking treatment at a specialty hospital